On Approximation of $2$D Persistence Modules by Interval-decomposables: Background

 A relation $\rho$ is called a {\em commutativity relation} if $\rho=\mu_1 - \mu_2$ for some two parallel paths $\mu_1,\mu_2$.
-If $R$ is the set of all possible commutative relations in $Q$, $(Q,R)$ is called {\em a quiver with full commutativity relations}.
+If $R$ is the set of all possible commutativity relations in $Q$, $(Q,R)$ is called {\em a quiver with full commutativity relations}.

 Let $(Q,R)$ be a bound quiver and let $V$ be a representation of $Q$.
 Put $V(\mu):= V(\alpha_n)\circ \cdots \circ V(\alpha_1)$ for any path $\mu=\alpha_n \cdots \alpha_1$ of length $n \geq 1$.
 Then, $V\in \rep Q$ is said to be a representation of $(Q,R)$ if $V(\rho):=\sum\limits_{i=1}^{m} t_i V(\mu_i)=0$ for any $\rho=\sum\limits_{i=1}^{m} t_i \mu_i \in R$.
 We denote by $\rep(Q,R)$ the full subcategory of $\rep Q$ consisting of the representations of $(Q,R)$.